Inside Straight

 This is their story.

-Wild Cards consists of twenty-nine books, and the series is set to expand with the upcoming release of one more book.
+Wild Cards consists of thirty-one books.
 The current recommended reading order for the series is provided below.